NicklasVraa/LiX/readme.md

     % Regular latex math.
 }
 ```
 The label is required and the math block will be numbered.
-These are shortcut commmands in the math environment:
+These are shortcut commands in the math environment:
 - `\mean{x}` $\rightarrow \overline{x}$
 - `\Re` $\rightarrow \mathbb{R}$ (Real set)
 - `\Im` $\rightarrow \mathbb{I}$ (Imaginary set)